1. Online Payments Services Agreement

-7.1 Where You elect to charge a Cardholder a Surcharge in respect of a Card transaction, You must not impose a Surcharge in excess of the reasonable cost of Card acceptance.
+7.1 Where You elect to charge a Cardholder a Surcharge in respect of a Transaction, You must not impose a Surcharge in excess of the reasonable cost of Card acceptance.

 7.2 Upon request by Us or any Card Schemes, You must produce supporting information to substantiate Your costs of Card acceptance.
-Where the Card Scheme dictates the format of the required substantiation, for example through use of a “reasonable cost of acceptance calculator”, You must provide details of Your costs in the required format.
+Where the Card Scheme dictates the format of the required substantiation, for example through use of a “reasonable cost of acceptance calculator”, You must provide details of Your costs in the required format of that Card Scheme.

 7.3 Where required by a Card Scheme, You must submit, at Your cost, to an audit of Your costs of Card acceptance by an independent auditor approved by the Card Scheme requiring the audit.
 The audit must be completed and results reported back to the relevant Card Scheme within the timeframe specified by the Card Scheme.

-7.4 Where, following an investigation into Your surcharging and cost of Card acceptance, We (acting reasonably) or a Card Scheme determine that the amount that You are surcharging exceeds the reasonable costs of card acceptance, We may by 30 days’ prior written notice to You require You to reduce Your Surcharge level to an amount that does not exceed the reasonable costs of card acceptance.
+7.4 Where, following an investigation into Your surcharging and cost of Card acceptance, We or a Card Scheme determine that the amount that You are surcharging exceeds the reasonable costs of card acceptance, We may by notice to You immediately require You to reduce Your Surcharge level to an amount that does not exceed the reasonable costs of card acceptance.

-7.5 Without limiting any other rights that We may have under this Agreement, We may, by reasonable prior written notice to You, terminate this Agreement if, following receipt of notice under clause 7.4, You fail to reduce Your Surcharge level to an amount that does not exceed the reasonable costs of Card acceptance.
+7.5 Without limiting any other rights that We may have under these Terms and Conditions, We may, by notice to You, terminate the agreement between the parties in respect of these Terms and Conditions if, following receipt of notice under clause 7, You fail to reduce Your Surcharge level to an amount that does not exceed the reasonable costs of Card acceptance.

 7.6 You acknowledge that excessive surcharging by You could expose NAB to fines from Card Schemes.
 You agree to indemnify NAB against any fines imposed by Card Schemes in relation to Your surcharging practices.

-7.7 You acknowledge that Card issuers may from time to time Change the classification of a credit Card (ie. standard or premium) and, as a result, when applying a Surcharge rate to a Cardholder, it cannot be guaranteed that the classification of the Card (ie. standard or premium) on which You have based the Surcharge will be same as the classification on which You are charged Your merchant service fee in relation to the same transaction.
+7.7 You acknowledge that Card issuers may from time to time change the classification of a credit Card (standard or premium) and, as a result, when applying a Surcharge rate to a Cardholder, it cannot be guaranteed that the classification of the Card (standard or premium) on which You have based the Surcharge will be same as the classification on which You are charged Your merchant service fee in relation to the same Transaction.

 Disclosure of Surcharge

-7.8 You must clearly disclose to the Cardholder before the Card transaction is completed any Surcharge that You will charge for completing the transaction, and do it in such a way that allows the transaction to be cancelled without the Cardholder incurring any cost.
+7.8 You must clearly disclose to the Cardholder before the Transaction is completed any Surcharge that You will charge for completing the Transaction, and do it in such a way that allows the Transaction to be cancelled without the Cardholder occurring any cost.